dionisos2/Kami.jl/README.md

 # Kami
-A really super package/software in julia
+Some julia training with genetic algorithms.
 ## How to use